You are here

 Note well: Because of the large number of biomedical engineering students, the BME Department does not provide faculty advising during the freshman year.
 This does not put BME students at a disadvantage because there is little differentiation in first-year engineering course loads between the different engineering majors.
 BME freshman will still have a non-BME faculty adviser until BME is declared as the major after the first year.

-Our Academic Deans Are Here to Help
+Academic Deans Are Here to Help

 Academic deans have the responsibility for monitoring your academic progress, articulating and enforcing the academic rules and regulations of the Pratt School and assisting you when you have academic questions or concerns.
-They also:

 - Review your midterm and end-of-term grades and assist you in devising strategies for improvement if necessary